 Keynote: Introducing a new Environment and Food Production Area to protect a city foodbowl - South Australia's experience

 Earlier this year, new legislation in South Australia created Environment and Food Production Areas in Greater Adelaide.
 These areas aim to protect Adelaide’s foodbowl and environmental resources from urban encroachment.
-A speaker from South Australia’s Department of Planning, Transport and Infrastructure will speak about the new Environment and Food Production Areas and will share lessons from the policy’s development and introduction.
+Chris Kwong, from South Australia’s Department of Planning, Transport and Infrastructure will speak about the new Environment and Food Production Areas and will share lessons from the policy’s development and introduction.

 The Foodprint Melbourne project has been investigating what it takes to feed Melbourne, the vulnerabilities in the city’s food supply and the role of the city-fringe foodbowl in increasing the city’s food security.
 Two years of research has created a new evidence base to guide policy directions.
 The event will be of interest to those working in policy, planning, infrastructure, and service delivery for Melbourne’s food system.

 Yasuko Hiraoka room, on the first floor of the Sidney Myer Asia Centre at the University of Melbourne